Richmond DUI/DWI Lawyers

 Most people understand that driving under the influence is against the law.
 Some may not, however, know the specifications that may lead to an arrest.
 A person who blows a 0.08 BAC or higher on a breath test will be arrested and charged with DUI.
 As a class 1 misdemeanor crime, DUI is one of the most dangerous traffic offenses and thus can incur some of the most severe criminal penalties upon a conviction.
 If you’re suspected of DUI in Richmond and have received a citation, it’s crucial to contact a Richmond DUI and DWI lawyer immediately.

 What are the penalties associated with a first-time DUI in Richmond?

 Driving while intoxicated is a class 1 misdemeanor, meaning that it’s just one step below a felony.
-While some people believe that misdemeanor charges are relatively harmless, class 1 misdemeanor convictions could lead to an array of harmful penalties.
+While some people believe that misdemeanor charges are relatively harmless, class 1 misdemeanor convictions could lead to an array of harmful penalties, in addition to a devastating car accident.
 Even a first DUI offender with a BAC below 0.15 could face one or more of the following: